admissions: Transfers & Visitors

 Personal Essay

 The personal essay is the applicant's opportunity to address the Admissions Committee.
 The personal essay is also considered a writing sample and should explain the applicant's reasons for enrolling in law school and for wanting to visit or transfer to GGU Law.
-It should be concise, well organized and no longer than two double-spaced pages, typed in12-point font.
-Please do not submit books, videos, recordings, plays, theses, dissertations or other materials in lieu of or in addition to the personal essay, these materials will not be reviewed.
+It should be concise, well organized, and no longer than two double-spaced pages, typed in 12-point font.
+Please do not submit books, videos, recordings, plays, theses, dissertations, or other materials in lieu of or in addition to the personal essay, as these materials will not be reviewed.

 Letter of Recommendation

-Transfer and visiting student applicants must submit at least one letter of recommendation from a current law school professor.
-We strongly discourage letters of recommendation from friends, acquaintances and/or family members who can attest only to issues of personal character.
+Transfer and visiting student applicants are strongly encouraged, but not required, to submit at least one letter of recommendation from a current law school professor.
+We strongly discourage letters of recommendation from friends, acquaintances, and/or family members who can attest only to issues of personal character.

 Seat Deposit